What Makes A Good Data Analyst?

 What is Morality?

-My secondary focus is in understanding how people decide between right and wrong.
-More than that, I am interested in understanding where people’s notions of right and wrong come from.
+How do people decide between right and wrong?
 Why is it immoral to eat dog in the United States, but desirable to eat cow?
-What makes a good person good and a bad person bad?
 Why do people see harm in harmless behaviors?
-What are the limits of the morality, and what does its underlying structure look like?
-I investigate how emotion, thinking, and complexity give way to people’s perceptions that some things are personal, others merely practical, and still others, perverse.
+Where are the boundaries of morality, and what does its underlying structure look like in the mind?

 Media Coverage